-Qualifying students have the opportunity to participate in an intensive, four-week program of tutorials at the University of Oxford in England, which is coordinated through the Washington International Studies Council.
+Qualifying students have the opportunity to participate in an intensive, four-week program of tutorials at the University of Oxford in England, which is coordinated through the Oxford Study Abroad Programme.
 Successful completion of this program will count toward four-credits of IWP coursework as a general elective (Each tutorial session is equivalent to one credit since thirty hours of work are expected for each hour with an Oxford don).

 Study takes place on the campus of New College, founded in 1379 and one of the oldest colleges of Oxford University.
 This unique program includes but is not limited to the following features:

 - An Oxford-themed seminar: weekly one-on-one tutorials with an Oxford don that include critique and discussion of student essays; Access to various lectures by Oxford academics and leading figures in British politics;

 - The option to attend performances at the Royal Shakespeare Theatre (Stratford) and the Globe Theatre (London); and